 The refreshment shall be done by scanning the range of normal BCs (from BC No. 1 to the upper pool boundary) and the range of overload BCs (from BC No. 64 to the highest number permitted).
 Pre-assigned BCs shall not be refreshed.
-Each dynamically assigned 64 kbit/s connection shall be refreshed but only limited to the even numbered BC (the next higher BC shall not be refreshed).
+Each dynamically assigned 64 kbit/s connection shall be refreshed but only limited to the even-numbered BC (the next higher BC shall not be refreshed).
 Every other refreshment message shall alternate between the normal and the overload BC range.
 In each range, the BCs shall be refreshed sequentially from the lowest to the highest BC, restarting the cycle after refreshment of the highest BC in the range.
 Whenever a BC is refreshed, all the required information elements shall be inserted in the assignment message.
 The refreshment of a bit bank and fax bank BC shall be transmitted with IT Nos.
 250 and 251, respectively.

 When a normal BC is going to be refreshed and its current type is voiceavail or dataavail, the number of refresh occurrences is incremented by 1.
-If the number of refresh occurrences is equal to the pre-determined limit of Integer generated, the number of refresh occurrences is set to zero and the IT connected to the BC is disconnected.
+If the number of refresh occurrences is equal to the pre-determined limit of Integer [255 × 61 divided by b] where b is the number of normal bearer channels in the clique, a disconnect assignment message shall be generated, the number of refresh occurrences is set to zero, and the IT connected to the BC is disconnected.
 Otherwise, a refreshment assignment message shall be generated.
 When the type of the normal BC is changed from voice or data to voiceavail or dataavail, respectively, the number of refresh occurrences shall be set to zero.